Found a Peanut: Many variations

 The simple repetitive structure of the song lends itself to near infinite variations.
 Sometimes "Just now" or "yesterday" is substituted for "last night".
 Sometimes the verse will not reference the preceding verse as in the first example above.

+There are several ways in which the story progresses.
+Almost all entail the protagonist finding a spoiled peanut, eating it, getting sick, going to hospital and "dying", but what happens next varies.
+In some versions the protagonist wakes up and finds it was a dream.
+In others, the protagonist goes to heaven, then gets sent to hell or ends with finding another peanut in heaven.

 Versions current in Baltimore in 1955 weren't quite as heavenly focused, and ended in:

 "Shoveling coal, shoveling coal, shoveling coal just now ..."

 Another common variation on "last night" is "yesterday".
 This is used by "This Morning With Richard Not Judy" by Stewart Lee and Richard Herring.